superlinuxero/SONiDOS/README.md

      needed for Spotify to run

  4.- Creates a wrapper named spotify.sh which will load the program and links
      all shared libraries placed before in there.
-Also, a symlink to your
-     $HOME/.local/bin directory, if exists, will be created
+Also, a symlink, named spotify, to your $HOME/.local/bin directory, if exists, will be created

  5.- Creates a new .desktop file and places it in $HOME/.local/share/applications/